skrigel/narrative-detection-simulator/README.md

-# GenAI Project Boilerplate 🧠⚡️
+# Narrative Detection Simulator 🧠⚡️

 A full-stack boilerplate for building Generative AI applications with: